qaalabs/fabric/docs/21-deployment-pipelines/instructions.md

 5. Select the **Workspaces** icon on the menu bar on the left and confirm that there are three workspaces named:  Development, Test, and Production

+!!! note
-> **Note**: If you are prompted to enter a unique name for the workspaces, append one or more random numbers to the words: Development, Test, or Production.
+    If you are prompted to enter a unique name for the workspaces, append one or more random numbers to the words: Development, Test, or Production.

 ## Create a deployment pipeline